assume-framework/assume/docs/source/learning_algorithm.rst

   early_stopping_threshold                The value by which the average reward needs to improve to avoid early stopping.
  ======================================== ==========================================================================================================

-Options for (linear) scheduling of learning rate and action noise are available, but not yet settable in the config file.
+Options for (linear) scheduling of learning rate and action noise are available, but not settable in the config file.

 The Algorithms
 ==============